 What Should I Do After An Accident At Work?

 After an accident at work it is likely that you are going to be in pain and potentially traumatised.
-We therefore thought it would be helpful to give a guide on what we think you should do after an accident at work.
+We thought it would be helpful to give a guide on what we think you should do after an accident at work.

 Report The Accident To Your Employer